-3.15 Audit of Facility
+3.17 Audit of Facility

 The Contractor shall keep accurate, complete and current records of all revenues and expenses in connection with the operation of the food facility locally in the University offices in a mutually agreed upon format.
 Such revenues and expenses shall be supported by cash register tapes, invoices, sales slips, bills, vouchers, payroll records, purchase orders, and other pertinent records that, under recognized accounting practices contain information bearing upon or relating to cost, income, gross sales, or profits.
-This information shall be available for seven (7) years subsequent to the Contractor's fiscal year for inspection on University premises by the University during regular working hours and shall be subject to audit by the University or its agents at any reasonable time at no cost.
+This information shall be available for seven (7) years subsequent to the Contractor's fiscal year for inspection on University premises by the University during regular working hours and shall be subject to audit by the University or its agents at any reasonable time at no cost to Contractor.

 Documents requested by the University shall be delivered at the Contractor's expense to a University designated site within ten (10) working days.
-Any such audit shall be paid for by the University, unless such audit shall determine that there is a deficiency in the payment of funds due to the University for an academic year in excess of 0.5% of the profits theretofore computed and paid by the Contractor for each academic year.
-In such latter event, the Contractor shall pay the full cost of such audit.
+Any such audit shall be paid for by the University, unless such audit shall determine that there is a deficiency in the payment of funds due to the University for an academic year in excess of 0.5% of the revenues theretofore computed and paid by the Contractor for each academic year.
+In such latter event, the Contractor shall pay the full cost of such audit; provided, however, that Contractor shall have the right, in good faith, to dispute the results of any such audit.
+Any non-disputed amounts owed to the University shall be paid promptly to the University.
+The parties shall meet to discuss and resolve the results of the audit as promptly as possible.
+Upon resolution of the disputed issues relating to the audit, Contractor shall promptly pay to University any amount still owed to the University.